lparcq/procmon-oprs/src/display/term/help_en.md

 - Start an incremental search with '/'.
   .
 Hit enter to validate the search string.
   .
 Hit Ctrl-c to clear the search.
+  .
+Use Ctrl-n and Ctrl-N to select the next or previous match.
 - Once the search pattern has been entered, move to the next match with 'n' and the previous match with 'N'.
 - Hit Ctrl-c to clear the search.